Occupations in Demand: Production Helpers

 According to the most recent Job Vacancy Survey, there were nearly 600 jobs posted for production worker helpers in Minnesota, with a median wage offer of $15 per hour.
 None of these openings required postsecondary education, but employers did place a premium on workers with prior experience, with 21% of the openings requiring 1 or more years of experience.
 In addition, 85% of production jobs also offer health care benefits, compared to just 55% of all job vacancies.

-If you are interested in more information about opportunities as a Production Helper, check out Jobs in Demand here on the CareerForceMN.com website for wage ranges, educational and training requirements, current open positions in Minnesota and more.
+If you are interested in more information about opportunities as a Production Helper, check out our Production Helper Occupation page here on the CareerForceMN.com website for wage ranges, educational and training requirements, current open positions in Minnesota and more.

 Need help developing your job search strategy, updating your resume or preparing for interviews?
 Contact staff at a CareerForce location near you!